This article will teach you everything you need to know about investing in index funds.

 First, it helps if we know what an index fund actually is.

 Index funds are alternative investment funds that come in one of two typical types, those being a mutual fund or an exchange-traded fund, which you may have heard called ETFs in the past.

 Now, we’ll go into the differences between mutual funds and ETFs later; for now, let’s focus on the commonalities between them.

-Index funds combine many investments together so that investing is simpler and easier to diversify.
+Index funds combine many investments together, making investing simpler and easier to diversify.

 What we call the index is a collection of stocks, which will either be organized by the index fund managers themselves or a third-party brokerage firm.

 You buy a share of an index fund as if it were stock when it’s really a share of the entire account that spans many different industries.

-If you were an independent retail investor, for example, you’d need to invest and manage all of these stocks individually.
+For example, you’d need to invest and manage all of these stocks individually if you were an independent retail investor.

 So, you can see now why index fund investing is easier to diversify with no extra effort on your part, right?